What is bankroll and why control it?

 If your monthly bankroll is $300, and you plan to play 12 times a month, then:

-Play only until the limit is exhausted or the time limit is reached - which will come first.
+Play only until the limit is exhausted or the time limit is reached - whichever comes first.

-The rate for one spin/round should be no more than 1-2% of the current bankroll.
+The rate per spin/round should be no more than 1-2% of the current bankroll.
 This protects against "draining" in just 15-20 minutes of play.

 Examples: